Contract Agreement Terms & Conditions

 4. Available Services:

-This agreement includes all the aforementioned services plus:
+includes all the aforementioned services plus:

 Graphic Creation / Banner Advertisements.
 This custom package contemplates that FBM will create, capture or receive from the Client all the graphic elements necessary to complete the Client’s web site.
 This includes creation / redesign of Corporate Identity (logo), ancillary images, animated graphics, photography and banner advertisements.
 Client is responsible for all copyright licenses.